Charge it. Dart it.

 MULTI PURPOSE

 Compatible with any electric vehicle, pick-up truck, van, RV.
-For Teslas, no roof rack is required.
+Only a roof rack is required.

 THATS-A-LOT-OF-WATTTTS